kevinchannon/wite/README.md

 ```
 And now we have a strongly-typed result type that won't allow us to ignore errors.
 If you call `value()` on the result when it's actually an error, then it will call `abort` and kill your app... probably.
 ### Warning!
 All the methods on `result` are declared `noexcept`, but it's based on `std::variant`, so it will try to throw exceptions.
-Without the proper things built by the compiler for handling the exceptions, this will probably have some undefined behaviour, but in my experience it just aborts execution of the thing pretty quicky.
+Without the proper things built by the compiler for handling the exceptions, this will probably have some undefined behaviour, but in my experience it just aborts execution of the thing pretty quickly.
 What the hell!?
 I can hear you saying.
 Well, this is in an error case, where you have ignored the error and tried to use the result anyway, so all bets are off, in my opinion.
 If you're using the "traditional" error code mechanism, then it may let your app stumble on in a pretty undefined way for some time, but it's still fundamentally in an undefined state (since the error should have been handled properly, but someone failed to write the code to do that).
 To me, all undefined states are equivalent ;)

 So, yeah.
 Use `result`, make sure you check `ok()`, or `is_error()` on it before you make your next move and then use either `value()` or `error()` to get at the details.
 That's about it.

-## `overload`
+## `overloaded`
-This is a thing that alllows you to do a kind of type-switching on a parameter pack.
+This is a thing that allows you to do a kind of type-switching on a parameter pack.
 So, if you have a function that looks like this:
 ```c++
 template<typename...
 Arg_Ts>
 void fn(Arg_Ts... args){